Young children’s diets show no improvement in last decade, ‘could get much worse’ under COVID-19 - UNICEF

 During crucial period when children begin to transition to solid foods, just 1 in 3 are fed a diet diverse enough to grow well

-Phnom Penh, 22 September 2021 – Children under the age of 2 are not getting the food or nutrients they need to thrive and grow well, leading to irreversible developmental harm, according to a new report released by UNICEF global office today.
+NEW YORK/BANGKOK, 22 September 2021 – Children under the age of 2 are not getting the food or nutrients they need to thrive and grow well, leading to irreversible developmental harm, according to a new report released by UNICEF today.

 Fed to Fail?
 The crisis of children’s diets in early life – released ahead of the UN Food Systems Summit this week – warns that rising poverty, inequality, conflict, climate-related disasters, and health emergencies such as the COVID-19 pandemic, are contributing to an ongoing nutrition crisis among the world’s youngest that has shown little sign of improvement in the last ten years.